croservices/cro/docs/intro/spa-with-cro.md

 that, we'll come back to them one at a time.

 Next up is to make this available to our routes.
-We could make the instance in `Routes.pm6`, but that will make it hard to test our routes in isolation of the business logic.
-Instead, we'll make the sub in `Routes.pm6` take an instance of the business logic object as a parameter:
+We could make the instance in `Routes.rakumod`, but that will make it hard to test our routes in isolation of the business logic.
+Instead, we'll make the sub in `Routes.rakumod` take an instance of the business logic object as a parameter:

 ```